 Welcome!
-I am Grace Charles, a PhD candidate in ecology at UC Davis.
-I am advised by Truman Young.
+I am Grace Charles, a recent PhD graduate in Ecology from UC Davis.
+I was advised by Truman Young.

-I am broadly interested in understanding the consequences of biodiversity loss.
+For my PhD, I studied the consequences of biodiversity loss and how livestock and wildlife coexist.
 My work has taken place primarily in the savanna ecosystems of East Africa.
-Here, I am asking how changes in the presence of large mammal species affect plant and insect communities.
+Here, I ask how changes in the presence of large mammal species affect plant and insect communities.
 What happens if elephants go extinct?
 What if native mammal species were replaced with livestock?
 I conduct research within the Kenya Long-term Exclosure Experiment (KLEE), as well as the Ungulate Herbivory Under Rainfall Uncertainty (UHURU) project at Mpala Research Centre in central Kenya.

 More recently, I have been studying how two keystone species, elephants and termites, interact to influence changes in savanna structure.
 You can find more about that, as well as some other projects, on my research page.